manifet/ennage/README.md

 frequently used block styles without utils for the main page styles
 ### Page styles
 ./src/scss/pages  <br/>
-there can be code for a separate page and main.css,  and also code imported from ./src/css/imports <br/> need to import vars.scss and mixins.scss
+there can be code for a separate page and main.css and also code imported from ./src/css/imports <br/> need to import vars.scss and mixins.scss
 ### Utils
 ./src/scss/utils  <br/>